-Aside from its sheer beauty, the Langtang Valley is a great trekking spot if you’re looking for a shorter itinerary, something fairly accessible - it’s relatively close to Kathmandu - with all the glory of the mighty Himalayas.
+Aside from its sheer beauty, the Langtang Valley in Nepal is a great trekking spot if you’re looking for a shorter itinerary, something fairly accessible - it’s relatively close to Kathmandu - with all the glory of the mighty Himalayas.
 It’s also far less crowded, and all the better for it.

 The Gaurishankar Conservation Area (GSCA), is just a little further east, but can be somewhat overshadowed by the Langtang Valley and the Everest region, which lies just to its east.

 With that in mind, here's six treks to try in these two regions, ranging from easy/moderate to very challenging.
 You can, of course, mix them up, and combine several of them together if you've got a bit more time on your hands.

 The Langtang Valley was one of the worst-hit areas in the earthquakes of 2015.
 The small village of Lantang was completely wiped out by a landslide.
 The surviving people of the Langtang Valley are doing their best to rebuild their lives and livelihoods, and tourists are being welcomed back to this area and helping it thrive once more.
 While evidence of the damage can be seen, there are plenty of places to stay, and the landscape is as beautiful as it was before the natural disaster.

 The Langtang Valley has long been a popular trek because it can be reached quite easily from Kathmandu, within a day’s drive.
 Start at Syabrubesi and follow the Langtang River up.
 The cool, damp forests give way to wide open pasturelands (complete with grazing yaks) and the Langtang range encircles the valley.
 There are also interesting Buddhist stupas and stone prayer walls along the way.

 2. Lake Gosainkunda trek